10-307-1 Associate Degree (two-year)

 to enhance learning.
 E-CHiLD is designed to fit into busy life schedules with

 less demand on time and budget.
 Graduates of this program will be recognized as

 E-CHiLD is based on a cohort model - a select group of learners who start together and move together through the program, following a prescribed course sequence and plan.

 E-CHiLD is designed to build meaningful relationships, maximize educational technology and promote timely program completion.
-Eligible students will have completed

 Earn an Early Childhood Education Associate degree online.